Billy Eichner Tells Us Everything He Can About Beyoncé's

 "I don’t want to give too much away about that, they’re very, they do not want us talking about it," he admitted.

 Eichner may not be able to reveal any major spoilers, but he did tell Madison that the Bey's part in the movie will make you feel all the feels.
-Which makes sense, because I still can't watch the OG Lion King without tearing up.
+Which makes sense, because I still can't watch this clip from the OG Lion King without tearing up.

 "I will just say that honestly, it made me cry and I was not expecting that," Eichner said.